juecd/slate/source/index.html.md

 Updates Inventory objects by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

+This endpoint will **override** any existing data for the given parameters, such as manually setting the inventory quantity to 0 (e.g., resolving a inventory discrepancy).
+This endpoint should not be used for regular inventory quantity updating.
+For regular quantity updating, see Incrementing Inventory or Decrementing Inventory.

 Returns an **array** of updated Inventory objects if successful.

 ### HTTP Request